-Hey let me give you a final warning about the solution before we start: DO NOT USE IT IN DEV/TEST/PROD ENVIRONMENTS.
+Hey, let me give you a final warning about the solution before we start: DO NOT USE IT IN DEV/TEST/PROD ENVIRONMENTS.
 The solution should be used for sandbox only.
 I hope we all understand the reasons behind it :)

-Anyway there we go:
+Anyway, off we go:

-Step 1 Create a partition
+Step 1: Create a partition

 fdisk /dev/sda [root@vm04 /]# fdisk /dev/sda Command (m for help): n First cylinder (9373-38913, default 9373): -- Using default value 9373 Last cylinder or +size or +sizeM or +sizeK (9373-38913, default 38913): -- Using default value 38913 Command (m for help): w ...
 WARNING: Re-reading the partition table failed with error 16: Device or resource busy. ... -- Let's run the partprobe to address the WARNING without additional reboots [root@vm04 /]# partprobe /dev/sda

-Step 2 Create a file system
+Step 2: Create a file system

 [root@vm04 /]# mkfs.ext3 /dev/sda6

-Step 3 Mount the volume
+Step 3: Mount the volume

 [root@vm04 /]# mkdir /u03 [root@vm04 /]# grep sda6 /etc/fstab /dev/sda6 /u03 ext3 defaults 0 0 [root@vm04 /]# mount /u03 [root@vm04 /]# df -h /u03 Filesystem Size Used Avail Use% Mounted on /dev/sda6 223G 188M 212G 1% /u03 [root@vm04 /]#

-Step 4 Start NFS services
+Step 4: Start NFS services

 [root@vm04 /]# service portmap start [root@vm04 /]# service nfs start [root@vm04 /]# service nfslock start

-Step 5 Configure NFS mount
+Step 5: Configure NFS mount

 [root@vm04 /]# mkdir /u03/nfs02 [root@vm04 /]# /etc/exports [root@vm04 /]# grep u03 /etc/exports /u03/nfs02 *(rw) [root@vm04 /]# exportfs -r [root@vm04 /]# showmount -e vm04 | grep u03 /u03/nfs02 *

-We’re almost there
+We’re almost there!

-Step 6 register File Server
+Step 6: Register File Server

-Go to the Oracle VM Manager
+- Go to the Oracle VM Manager

-Hardware (tab) -> Storage -> File Servers -> Register File Server
+- Hardware (tab) -> Storage -> File Servers -> Register File Server

-Name: < your name for a file server >
+- Name: < your name for a file server >

-Storage Plug-In: Oracle Generic Network File System
+- Storage Plug-In: Oracle Generic Network File System

-Access Host: < your server – vm04 – in my case >
+- Access Host: < your server – vm04 – in my case >

-Next -> Available Servers: move the only one you see
+- Next -> Available Servers: move the only one you see

-Tick the file system you want to use
+- Tick the file system you want to use

-Click “Finish” button.
+- Click “Finish” button.

-Step 7 Create Repository
+Step 7: Create Repository

-Just to finalize your efforts you need to create an Oracle VM Repository
+Just to finalize your efforts, you need to create an Oracle VM Repository.

-Home (tab) -> Server Pools -> Repositories -> Create New Repository
+In the “Oracle VM Manager” Web interface go to Home (tab) -> Server Pools -> Repositories -> Create New Repository.

-Fill all obligatory fields and off you go :)
+Fill all obligatory fields, and off you go! :)

-Enjoy latest Oracle VM learning process.
+Enjoy the latest Oracle VM learning process.

 Some other related hints: